TheOdinProject/curriculum/ruby/testing_ruby_with_rspec/introduction_to_rspec.md

 end
 ```

-<span id='keyword-it'>The `it` keyword defines an individual example (aka, test)</span>. `it` takes a string argument and is also passed a block.
+While both syntax are valid, stick to `Rspec.describe` for now.
+Anyway, <span id='keyword-it'>the `it` keyword defines an individual example (aka, test)</span>. `it` takes a string argument and is also passed a block.
 This block is where our expectations of a method are expressed.
 In this particular case, when we pass 5 and 2 to the `#add` method, we expect it to return 7.
 This is concisely expressed in our expectation clause, which uses one of [RSpec's equality matchers](http://rspec.info/features/3-12/rspec-expectations/built-in-matchers/equality/), `eql`:

 ```ruby
   expect(calculator.add(5, 2)).to eql(7)